sjkelleyjr/Deadlock/chapters/chapter_12.md

 Mack shrugged.
 "They made the process so circular that nobody could figure out where to start."

 Jordan checked his phone.
 "We have a follow-up meeting scheduled for next week.
 The agenda is 'Review of the Review Process.'"

-The engineers exchanged glances.
-They had successfully navigated another corporate absurdity by turning it into an even more absurd process.
-The system was so complex that it had become impossible to fix—which meant it was also impossible to break.